aws-amplify/amplify-hosting/FAQ.md

 ### Measure Compute app's initialization/start up time locally

-The following steps will help you determine the initialization/start up time of your Next.js 12/13 (Compute) app locally and it will enable you to do a comparison better your app's performance locally v/s on Amplify Hosting:
+The following steps will help you determine the initialization/start up time of your Next.js 12/13 (Compute) app locally and it will enable you to do a comparison to better your app's performance locally v/s on Amplify Hosting:

 1. Set the `output` option to `standalone` in the `next.config.js` file: